acolytec3/EthereumJSSlides/slides.md

 - know what geth is
 ---

-# and that they overthrough the quarians?
+# and that they overthrew the quarians?

 ![geth trooper](/geth.png)
 ---